 Daventry Dolphins Swimming Club believes that swimmers and parents/carers are entitled to expect courtesy and prompt, careful attention to their needs and expectations.
 We welcome suggestions on how to improve our swimming club and will give careful consideration to any concerns raised.
 We anticipate that most concerns will be resolved quickly by an informal approach to the appropriate person.
 If this does not have the desired result, we have a procedure for dealing with concerns.

-The procedure follows ASA guidelines and all complaints and disciplinary action will observe the following key principles:
+The procedure follows Swim England guidelines and all complaints and disciplinary action will observe the following key principles:

 - All parties will be fairly treated.

 - The complainant has the opportunity to present their case.